 Gary has handled hundreds of cases in the course of his career.
 He has substantial experience as a single, presiding and panel arbitrator for U.S. and international commercial arbitrations focused on corporate, commercial and international business transactions, including technology financing, technology development, sales and distribution, IP licensing, patent, copyright and trade secret infringement and data breaches.
 His international arbitration experience includes counsel and neutral services involving common law, civil law and developing country matters.
 He has significant experience with civil law and other non-US style arbitrations.

-Gary is a Fellow (and incoming Board member) of the College of Commercial Arbitrators (CCA), a Fellow of the Chartered Institute of Arbitrators (CIArb), and a member of the Institute for Transnational Arbitration (ITA) Advisory Board, the International Council for Commercial Arbitration (ICCA), the International Bar Association, N. Cal International Arbitration Club and various other U.S. and international arbitration and legal associations.
+Gary is a Fellow and Director of the College of Commercial Arbitrators (CCA), a Fellow of the Chartered Institute of Arbitrators (CIArb), and a member of the Institute for Transnational Arbitration (ITA) Advisory Board, the International Council for Commercial Arbitration (ICCA), the International Bar Association (IBA), the N. Cal International Arbitration Club, the American Intellectual Property Law Association (AIPLA), the Licensing Executives Society, the American College of e-Neutrals (ACESIN) and various other U.S. and international arbitration and legal associations.
 He is peer-vetted to the Silicon Valley Arbitration & Mediation Center List of the World’s Leading Technology Neutrals and for many years has been recognized as a Super Lawyer – ADR.
+Listed, Who’s Who in the World.
 He served on the Queen Mary Univ. of London 2016 International Dispute Resolution Survey Task Force and currently serves on the International Task Force on Mixed Mode Dispute Resolution.
 In 2016, he was named by the National Law Journal as one of the 25 ADR Champions in the US.
 In 2017, he was named in the IAM 300 The World’s Leading IP Strategists.